Try to get "free" financial aid first. Free financial aid is the type of aid that you do not need to repay.

 The Pennsylvania State Grant Program May 1

-First time and renewal applicants that plan to enroll in a degree program or a college transferable program at a junior college or other college or university must complete the FAFSA to be considered for a Pennsylvania State Grant.
+Renewal applicants (regardless of school type) and first-time applicants planning to enroll in a degree program or college transferable program at a 2-year private college (or other college or university, excluding community colleges and designated PA Open-Admission institutions) must submit the FAFSA by May 1.

 August 1

-First time applicants that plan to enroll in a community college, business, trade, or technical school, a hospital school of nursing, or a 2-year program that is not transferable to another institution must complete the FAFSA to be considered for a Pennsylvania State Grant.
+First time applicants planning to enroll in a community college; a designated PA Open-Admission institution; a business, trade, or technical school; a hospital school of nursing; or a 2-year program that is not transferable to another institution must submit the FAFSA by August 1.

 PHEAA-administered State Work-Study Program Summer term: June 30